-- To acquaint the Student with the Role and Stature of an Architect in Society, and understand the duties, responsibilities, liabilities and ethics as a professional. - To acquaint the Student with the Scope and Avenues of professional Architectural services, and the demands and Mode of professional practice, and to prepare the Student for the professional field. - To familiarize and prepare the Student with adequate knowledge of an Architect's office administration, documentation and procedures of office and site management to enhance his comprehension and utility during his professional training in the field in Semester IX.
+Stature of an Architect in Society, and understand the duties, responsibilities, liabilities and ethics as a professional.
+To acquaint the Student with the Scope and Avenues of professional Architectural services, and the demands and Mode of professional practice, and to prepare the

+To acquaint the Student with the Role and

+Student for the professional field.
+To familiarize and prepare the Student with adequate knowledge of an Architect's office administration, documentation and procedures of office and site management to enhance his comprehension and utility during his professional training in the field in